Can Cats Eat Almonds?

-Can Cats Eat Almonds?
 After writing two other articles to see if cats can eat honey and if cats can eat bacon, I started wondering.
 What other foods are safe and or unsafe for cats?

 Nuts are known for being extremely healthy for humans and provide a great source of fats for our diets.
 Almonds are the most of the nuts, they can be served in many different ways.

 Today, there is even almond flour, almond butter and almond milk that have also increased in popularity.
 These are actually becoming three staples of my diet recently, especially almond milk.

 Are almonds just as healthy and nutritious for cats as they are for humans?
 And what health benefits, if any, do almonds have for your cat?
-Are almonds safe or poisonous to your cat?

 If your cats are anything like my kittens, they probably have had curiosity around anything you are eating.
 And if you are like me, you want to cave and give them scraps from time to time.

 Unfortunately, most of the minerals and vitamins from almonds that make them so healthy for us, are not useful to cats.
 Cats are known carnivores just like I mentioned in the post, can cats eat bacon?

 In addition to this, in order to benefit from vitamin A, they need to acquire it in its preformed state as they do not have the necessary ‘tools’ to create it from beta-carotene.
 Which is the technical speak for, cats don’t use the micronutrients the same way we do.

 Unfortunately, on top of not gaining much from almonds, there are also several downsides to feeding almonds to your cat on a regular basis.

 If you guys are like me and only know cyanide from action movies, you are probably thinking I am crazy.
 I may be, but not about this.
 Almonds contain cyanogenic glycosides which is a natural toxin.

 This natural toxin is also present in apple seeds, peach pits and cherries.
 Thankfully, in low levels, the toxin is practically harmless.

 And since your cat is much smaller than you, a normal amount to you could be an extremely high amount on cats.
 Symptoms of cyanide poisoning include upset stomach, dilated pupils and increased breathing.

-Why Almonds are Bad For Cats
+Why Are Almonds Bad For Cats?

 Not all cats experience cyanide poisoning, and if you notice your cat eating one almond, it’s not something you should rush to the emergency vet for.